syncfusion-content/javascript-docs/js/Gantt/Filtering.md

 {% endhighlight %}

-The output of the filtering enabled for only one column is as follows.
+The output of the filtering applied for a column is as follows.

 ![](Filtering_images/Filtering_img1.png)

 ## Filtering a specific column by public method

-It is possible to filter columns dynamically in button click by using `filterColumn` public method.
+It is possible to filter columns dynamically by using `filterColumn` public method.
 The below code snippet explains the above behavior

 {% highlight js %}